d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 Text is an important example of sequence data.
 An article can be simply viewed as a sequence of words, or a sequence of characters.
 Given text data is a major data format besides images we are using in this book, this section will dedicate to explain the common preprocessing steps for text data.
 Such preprocessing often consists of four steps:

-1. Loads texts as strings into memory.
+1. Load texts as strings into memory.
-1. Splits strings into tokens, a token could be a word or a character.
+1. Split strings into tokens, where a token could be a word or a character.
-1. Builds a vocabulary for these tokens to map them into numerical indices.
+1. Build a vocabulary for these tokens to map them into numerical indices.
-1. Maps all tokens in the data into indices to facilitate to feed into models.
+1. Map all tokens from data into indices in order to facilitate to feed into models.

 ## Data Loading

 To get started we load text from H. G. Wells' [Time Machine](http://www.gutenberg.org/ebooks/35).
-This is a fairly small corpus of just over 30,000 words but for the purpose of what we want to illustrate this is just fine.
+This is a fairly small corpus of just over 30,000 words, but for the purpose of what we want to illustrate this is just fine.
 More realistic document collections contain many billions of words.
-The following function read the dataset into a list of sentences, each sentence is a string.
+The following function reads the dataset into a list of sentences, each sentence is a string.
 Here we ignore punctuation and capitalization.

 ```{.python .input}
 import collections